 Well, they can unless state law explicitly says they cannot.
 Unfortunately, the legal language in states like California and Colorado allows cities and counties to form such bans.
 The logic behind such efforts is typically that of protecting a community’s way of life.
 Fear of diversion to minors and the black market is often cited, as well as an illogical prediction of increased crime rates (it is the preservation of the black market that supports criminal activities, not the other way around).

 Thus, the regulatory landscape has quickly become almost overwhelmingly complex.
-In Thoughts from the Road, Part 1, I discussed how family farmers and small businesses in Northern California are typically ill-equipped to deal with such regulatory complexity.
+In The Greenrush Bonanza: Part 1, I discussed how family farmers and small businesses in Northern California are typically ill-equipped to deal with such regulatory complexity.
 Too often, such small businesses are good at one thing (cultivating cannabis, for example), but relatively poor at balancing their spreadsheet or devising a comprehensive strategy of ensuring regulatory compliance.